Find Grad Schools

 $14,657 Median Salary

 There are 55 schools in the United States where you can get your graduate certificate in biology.
-This degree is more popular with female students, and about 51% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 4.4% of biology graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 54% were from an underrepresented racial-ethnic group.
+Also, 4.2% of biology graduates were international students.

 Education Levels of Biology Majors

-During the 2020-2021 academic year, 384 students earned their graduate certificate in biology.
+During the most recent year for which data is available, 377 people earned their graduate certificate in biology.
 This earns it the #48 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in biology at each degree level.